pism/pism/doc/sphinx/climate_forcing/time.rst

 Using time bounds in forcing data
 +++++++++++++++++++++++++++++++++

-PISM interprets climate forcing data as piecewise-constant in time.
+To make :ref:`balancing the books <sec-mass-conservation>` possible, PISM interprets *fluxes* (examples: top surface mass balance, precipitation, sub shelf mass flux) as piecewise-constant in time.
 A forcing file is required to contain time bounds corresponding to each record.

-PISM follows the CF (Climate and Forecasting) meta-data conventions.
+Other 2D input fields (examples: ice surface temperature, near-surface air temperature) are interpreted as piecewise-linear in time.

+*Scalar* time-dependent inputs are interpreted as piecewise-constant in time if an input file contains time bounds and piecewise-linear otherwise.

+PISM supports time bounds specified according to `CF Conventions`_.
 The ``ncdump -h`` output from a conforming file would look similar to:

 .. code-block:: none